ibm-cloud-docs/openwhisk/openwhisk_actions.md

 ### Packaging an action as a Swift executable
 {: #packaging-an-action-as-a-swift-executable}

 When you create an {{site.data.keyword.openwhisk_short}} Swift action with a Swift source file, the file must be compiled into a binary before the action is run.
 This delay is known as the cold-start delay.
 Once the binary is created, subsequent calls to the action are much faster until the container holding your action is purged.
-To avoid the cold-start delay, you can compile your Swift file into a binary and then upload the binary to {{site.data.keyword.openwhisk_short}} in a zip file.
+To avoid the cold-start delay, you can compile your Swift file into a binary and then upload the binary to {{site.data.keyword.openwhisk_short}} in a .zip file.

 #### Compiling Swift 4.2 packaged actions
 {: #openwhisk_actions_swift42_compile}

-The docker runtime includes a compiler to help users compile and package Swift 4.2 actions.
+The Docker runtime includes a compiler to help users compile and package Swift 4.2 actions.

 ##### Compiling a single source file for Swift 4.2

-To compile a single source file that doesn't depend on external libaries you can use the following command:
+To compile a single source file that doesn't depend on external libaries, you can use the following command:
 ```bash
 docker run -i openwhisk/action-swift-v4.2 -compile main <hello.swift >hello.zip
 ```
-The docker container reads the content of the file from stdin, and writes a zip archive with the compiled swift executable to stdout.
+The Docker container reads the content of the file from stdin, and writes a .zip archive with the compiled swift executable to stdout.
 Use the flag `-compile` with the name of the main method.
-The zip archive is ready for deployment and invocation using the kind `swift:4.2`
+The .zip archive is ready for deployment and invocation using the kind `swift:4.2`
 ```bash
 wsk action update helloSwiftly hello.zip --kind swift:4.2
 wsk action invoke helloSwiftly -r -p name World